yuhengy/SimpleOOO/README.md

-# TheoreticalOOO
+# SimpleOOO

-Simplest Out-of-Order processors to demonstrate the re-ordering scheme for security analysis.
+Simplest Out-of-Order processors with re-ordering schemes for security analysis.
-These processors only exist in theory because they are far from practical synthesizable processors.

-## Why Do We Need TheoreticalOOO?
+## Why Do We Need SimpleOOO?

 The re-ordering scheme in the Out-of-Order processors has been well-studied to improve the performance.
 However, after Spectre came out, people started to re-understand the re-ordering scheme, with a mindset of security.
 We wonder: **Could we systematically analyze the security of the re-ordering scheme?**

-This repo provides Out-of-Order processors with the simplest re-ordering schemes, which highlight the most critical ideas of the re-ordering schemes.
+This repo provides Out-of-Order processors with the simplest re-ordering schemes, which highlight the most critical ideas of the re-ordering.
 We also apply state-of-art Spectre defenses (e.g., invisiSpec, STT, GhostMinion) on these processors, which also only highlights the most critical ideas of the defenses.
-This could be a start point for researchers to study the security with various verification tools (e.g., formal verification, fuzzing).
+This could be a start point for researchers to study the security with various verification tools (e.g., formal verification, fuzzing), given practical out-of-order processors (e.g., Boom, XiangShan) usually pose serious scalability problem on verification tools.

-**Only after we can efficiently analyze these theoretical processors, we could move on to more practical processors.**